Gunstock war club: Design

-The clubs were often embellished with brass tacks and the wood was carved with geometric or representational designs.
+Makers often embellished the clubs with brass tacks and carve the wood with geometric or representational designs.

 In use today

-In Native American society, gunstock clubs are used as part of pow wow regalia or in other formal occasions.
+In Native American society, gunstock clubs are used as part of powwow regalia or in other formal occasions.

 The gunstock war club is the primary weapon of practitioners of Okichitaw, a martial art based on the fighting techniques of the Assiniboine and Plains Cree Indians.
 It was recently rejuvenated by Canadian martial artist George J. Lépine.